-Or is this the natural path to a speedy evolution?
+Or is The Posthuman the only path to a speedy evolution?

 So the futurists are talking about this.
 But the masses are not so much.
 This is a problem.
-There will be future shock; most profoundly towards 2025 where it hits a profound existential level for the masses.
+There will be future shock; most profoundly towards 2025 where it hits a “critical mass” existential level for the masses.